rolyhudson/climacolombia/README.md

 A summary presentation of the project can be seen [here](https://docs.google.com/presentation/d/1QAY6ZUAJ5zlwWwdgNoAhxZlYenV0TnsVtp8n6fcSLdM/edit?usp=sharing).

-Results from the evaluation of the project that also demonstrate the online dashboard can be see [here](http://lacunae.io/).
+Results from the evaluation of the project that also demonstrate the online dashboard can be seen [here](http://lacunae.io/).

-For more detail read the abstract below, for even more detail review the dissertation word document and the astah diagrams in the [documentation folder](../master/documentation).
+For more detail read the abstract below, for even more detail review the dissertation and the astah diagrams in the [documentation folder](../master/documentation).

 The [Application folder](../master/Application) contains the Java code for the graphical user interface.